+(iii) annual requirements the committee's

-independent requests; (v) audit of the • Reviews with with cor 1++
+independent requirements requests; (v) meet

-audit of the • Reviews with with cor ittee's
+audit of the • Reviews with with company

-meet

-mpany

-Company's management officers, ex ternal
+Company's officers, external

-financial and the auditors or o utside
+financial management and the auditors or outside

-statements, the external counsel, as
+statements, the

+- external

 engagement of auditors the necessary; (vi)

-the independent results of the conduct and
+the independent auditors and the results of the conduct and

-auditors and the audit, authorize unu
+audit, authorize

-into

-575
+evaluation of the including any investigations into

-independent difficulties any matter
+independent difficulties any matter within

-auditors' encountered the comm
+auditors' encountered the committee's

 qualifications, and issues scope of

-independence warranting responsibilities 5
+independence warranting responsibilities

 and the attention

 performance; of the Audit

 (iv) compliance Committee.

-by the Company • Reviews with
+by the Company Reviews with

 with legal and management,

 regulatory internal

 requirements, auditors and

 including the the external

 Company's auditors all

-inducers inducers
+disclosure matters

+controls and required to

 procedures; and be

-(v) evaluation of communicated
+(v) evaluation of communicate

-Management's to the Audit
+Management's d to the Audit

 process to assess Committee

 and manage the under

 Company's generally

 enterprise risk accepted

 issues. auditing

 standards.

+•

 II.
 Performance

 of the

 Internal

 Controls

-Considere the
+• Considers the

-Considers the effectiveness of
+effectiveness of

-the

-Company's
+the Company's

 internal

 control

 system,

 including

 information

 technology

 security

 Understands

 the scope of

+1 the stope of

 internal and

 external

 auditor's

 review of

 internal

 controls

 over

 financial

 reporting

 and obtain

 reports on

 significant

 findings and

 recommend

 ations,

 together

 with

-Manage-

-manage- ment's
+Management's

 response

-Tesponse

 III.
 Internal

 Audit

 Function

 Reviews

 with

+Management

-Management and the
+and the

-and the head of
+head of

 Internal

 Audit the

 charter,

 activities,

 and

 organization

 al structure

 of the

 internal

 audit

 function

 Confirms the

 appointment

-or .
+or

 replacement

 by

-management
+managemen

-of the head
+t of the head

 of the

 Internal

 Audit

 organization

 Reviews and

-annual audit and strategic plans prepared by Internal Audit in consultation with Management, and major changes to the plans, if any • Reviews significant findings and Management's response including timetable for implementat ion to correct weaknesses; and any difficulties encountered by the auditors in the course of their audit (such as restrictions on the scope or access to information) • Supports the internal audit function and provides high-level follow-up of audit -- ---

-1 )(
+confirms the

+annual audit

+and strategic

+plans

+prepared by

+Internal

+Audit in

+consultation

+with

+Management,

+and major

+changes to

+the plans, if

+any

+Reviews

+significant

+findings and

+Management's

+response

+including

+timetable

+for

+implementat

+ion to

+correct

+weaknesses;

+and any

+difficulties

+encountered

+by the

+auditors in

+the course

+of their

+audit (such

+as

+restrictions

+on the scope

+or access to

+information)

+Supports the

+internal

+audit

+function and

+provides

+high-level

+follow-up of

+audit

+recommend

+ations when

+such action

+is needed

 Reviews the

 effectiveness

 of the

+Oi tile

 internal

 audit

 function,

 including

 compliance

 with the

 Standards

 for the

 Professional

 Practice of

 Internal

 Auditing

-N/ Externs -
+, tauting

 IV.
 External

 Auditor's

 Qualifications,

 Independence

 and

 Performance

-- Deviewe and

 Reviews and

 evaluates, at

 least

 annually, the

 performance

 of the

 external

 auditors

 (including

 lead

 partner) and

 makes

 recommend

 ations to the

 Board of

 Directors

 each year

 with respect

 to the

 appointment

 of the

 External

 Auditor

 Reviews the

 external

 auditor's

 proposed

 audit scope

 and

 approach,

-approacn,

-·

 including

 coordination

 effort with

+T 1

 internal

 audit

 Reviews and

 confirms the

 independenc

 e of the

 external

 auditors by

 obtaining

 statements

 from the

 auditors on

 relationships

 between the

 auditors and

 the

 Company,

 including

 non-audit

 services and

 discusses

 the

 relationship

 with the

 auditors

 Meets with

 the external

 auditors to

 discuss

 matters that

 the Audit

 Committee

 or internal

 audit

 believes

 should be

 deliberated

 privately.

--

 V. Compliance

 with Legal

 and

 Regulatory

 Requirements

 Ascertains

 whether the

 Company

 has an

 effective

-L I л. І L I
+process for

+- , , -0 n.
+I